sonic-net/DASH/documentation/general/design/dash-architecture-view.md

     It offloads from server CPU a set of tasks such as how to process and route packets of data.
   - **SmartSwitches**.
 A smart switch is a type of managed switch with only a select number of options for management.
 It may only provide functionality to configure a handful of settings.
   - **SmartAppliances**.
+An (SDN) appliance is a multi-tenant network appliance.
+It will have multiple cards; 1 card will have multiple machines or bare-metal servers), which supports Virtual Ports.
+    These can map to policy buckets corresponding to customer workloads, example: Virtual Machines, Bare Metal servers.
 - Optimize **stateful L4** performance and connection scale by 10x or even 100x,
   when compared to implementations that make extensive use of a generic software stack approach (compromising performance for flexibility).
-This flexibility was needed early on, whereas the cloud is maturing and is ready for a further optimized approach.
+This flexibility for a further optimized approach.
 As host networking in the cloud is performed at L4, the resulting performance improvements should be truly significant.
 - Microsoft Azure will integrate and deploy DASH solutions to ensure that scale, monitoring, reliability, availability and constant innovation are proven and